U.S. calls for holding North Korea to account; Republicans talk tough

 U.S. Senator Bob Corker, Republican chairman of the Senate Foreign Relations Committee, vowed to push ahead in the coming week on legislation to tighten sanctions on North Korea, targeting "a wide range of the regime’s illicit activities.”

-Other lawmakers called for beefing up South Korea and Japan missile defence systems.
+Other lawmakers called for beefing up South Korea and Japan missile defense systems.

 Republican White House contenders, whose debate in New Hampshire coincided with the rocket launch, seized the opportunity to criticize Obama’s strategy toward North Korea, and by extension Democratic presidential front runner Hillary Clinton, his secretary of state during his first term.